qifun/sbt-haxe-test-interface/README.md

 ### Step 1: Install [sbt-haxe](https://github.com/qifun/sbt-haxe)

   You shoud first Install `sbt-haxe`.
-Just follow the guilds to install `sbt-haxe`.
+Just follow the guilds in https://github.com/qifun/sbt-haxe to install `sbt-haxe`.

   And then add the following line to your `build.sbt`: